Amy VIrginia buchanan

 musician, experience designer, and cultural curator.

 Amy landed in New York several years ago, and has swiftly become an aficionado of art and entertainment.
 While her background is in theatre and performance art (she did go to clown school after all), her interest and experience reaches all forms of artistic expression, from the culinary arts to visual aesthetics and design.
+An accidental entrepreneur, her business savvy in the worlds of experiential marketing and event curation is unmatchable.
 Her work can be experienced on both coasts, but (thankfully) she has yet to shake her midwestern charm and big heartedness.

 Blending what she has learned in the hospitality industry in New York with her time spent training theatrically as a professional clown, Amy approaches every event from the perspective of an audience member who might not actually want to be at the party.
 An event planner for introverts, if you will.